IgniteUI/igniteui-angular/src/tabbar/README.md

 The children components of the IgxTabBar are:

--  *IgxTabPanel* - represents the wrapper of the content need to be displayed
+-  *IgxTabPanel* - represents the wrapper of the content that needs to be displayed
 - *IgxTab* - button that triggers displaying of the associated panel

 Each tab (IgxTab) is related to particular panel (IgxTabPanel).
 When tab is clicked, the associated panel is selected and visualized into a single container.
-Only one panel can be selected at a time.
-Always one panel should be selected.
+There should always be a selected tab.
+Only one tab can be selected at a time.

 ## Properties
 - `tabs` - Observable collection of all IgxTab view children
 - `panels` - Observable collection of all IgxTabPanel content children
 - `selectedIndex` - Gets the index of selected tab/panel in the respective collection.
 Default value: -1
 - `selectedTab` - Gets the selected IgxTab in the tabbar based on `selectedIndex`
-- `alignment` - Determines where is placed tab list of tabbar.
+- `alignment` - Gets/sets the tab list alignment.
 Allowed values: "top" | "bottom".
 Default value: "top"

 ## Events
 - `onTabSelected` - Fired when new tab is selected